port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 ## Working with Permissions

-In this section we'll show a few examples of the different ways you can use permissions in your organization, and show how to apply them.
+In this section we'll show you a few examples of ways to use permissions in your organization, and how to apply them.

 ### Use-case examples

-Using permissions management, the following configurations, among others, are available:
+The following configurations, among others, are available when using permissions management:

 1. Entities can be made immutable/partially immutable (can only create/delete/modify) for specific users/roles.
+For example:
-   1. Example - "Deployment" Entities are immutable for all roles, and "Cluster" Entities are editable only by the moderators.
+   a.
+"Deployment" Entities are immutable for all roles, and "Cluster" Entities are editable only by the moderators.
-   2. Example - Members can create a new "Microservice" Entity but are not permitted to delete a "Microservice" Entity.
+   b.
+Members can create a new "Microservice" Entity, but are not permitted to delete a "Microservice" Entity.
 2. Each Entity property/relation can be immutable separately for specific users/roles.
-   1. Example - The `repository_link` property can be immutable for all roles (except Admin).
+For example, the `repository_link` property can be immutable for all roles (except Admin).
 3. Allow specific users/roles to only modify Entities [owned by their team](#setting-permissions-by-team-ownership).
-   1. Example - Members can edit only "Microservices" that belong to their team.
+For example, members can edit only "Microservices" that belong to their team.
-4. Actions execution grants can be given to specific users or roles
-   1. Example - Allow every Member to create a new "Deployment" Entity but only "Deployment" moderators can perform a day-2 Action of "adding resources".
+4. Actions execution grants can be given to specific users or roles.
+For example, you can allow every Member to create a new "Deployment" Entity but only "Deployment" moderators can perform a day-2 Action of "adding resources".

-### Setting permissions for a Blueprint (and it's Actions)
+### Setting permissions for a Blueprint (and its Actions)

 To set permissions for a Blueprint, click on the permissions icon of the desired Blueprint in the Blueprints page: